-The most straightforward explanation could be that women's business casual wear combines business formal and casual styles.
+The easiest explanation could be that women's business casual wear is a combination of business formal and casual styles.
 Basically, it describes the vast majority of office outfits.
 It’s mostly about mixing those formal and less formal garments to create a look of semi-formality that will be suitable and respectable for the office but not offensively casual towards colleagues.

 There are some business wardrobe staples that every woman should own.
-Elegant business skirts, various colors of slacks, formal and casual shirts, blazers, suits…you name it.
-Let’s learn how to combine these formal business pieces with casual clothes to not overdress or underdress for those office days ahead.
+Elegant business skirts, various color of slacks, formal and casual shirts, blazers, suits…you name it.
+Let’s learn how to combine these business formal pieces with casual clothes to not overdress or underdress for those office days ahead.

 Business Casual Blazer

-A blazer is perceived as a formal business piece, meaning a casual item should complement it.
-Pair it with a casual shirt, jeans or chinos, or a lightweight dress to keep the look clean and simple but still semi-formal.
+Blazer is perceived as a business formal piece which means it should be complemented by a casual item.
+Pair it with a casual shirt, jeans or chinos or a lightweight dress to keep the look clean and simple but still semi-formal.

 Business Casual Dress

 Business dress is a very formal piece that should be mixed carefully to achieve the right level of formality.
-Try wearing it with an oversized linen blazer, bright and funky trench coat, or a chunky sweater for a more laid-back office environment.
+Try wearing it with an oversized linen blazer, bright and funky trench coat or with a chunky sweater for a more laid-back office environment.

 Business Casual Shirt

 Formal shirts are crisp, perfectly fitting, and very elegant.
-They are the basis of business casual wear, so let’s make the most of them.
-Combine yours with linen chinos, dark jeans (these should not be bleached or ripped), a sweater, or an oversized trench coat.
+They are the absolute basis of business casual wear so let’s make the most out of them.
+Combine yours with linen chinos, dark jeans (these should not be bleached or ripped), sweater, or an oversized trench coat.
 As for informal shirts with various micropatterns, stripes, or checks, mix them with clean-looking and simple slacks to keep the look elegant.

 Business Casual Slacks

-Women’s slacks are one of the favorite clothing pieces due to their versatility and comfort.
-Easily combined with anything, wear them with one of your favorite formal shirts, a casual tweed blazer, or a light sweater and ballerinas.
+Women’s slacks are one of the most favorite clothing pieces due to their versatility and comfort.
+Easily combined with basically anything, wear them with one of your favorite casual or formal shirts, with an informal tweed blazer or a light sweater and ballerinas.
 This is one of the comfiest outfits you can create for your day in the office.